prprprus/viola/README.md

 Thank you for your interest in contribution of viola, your help and contribution is very valuable.

-You can submit issue and pull requests, please submit an issue before submitting pull requests.
+You can submit issue and pull requests, please submit an issue before submitting pull requests ^_^.